CollectionBuilder/cb-docs/docs/walkthroughs/updating-metadata.md

 {% include feature/image.html img="download-metadata.gif" alt="User downloading the Google Sheet as a CSV file" border=true width="80%" %}

-### 3. Rename the CSV file as the exact same file name as the CSV file already in your repository
+### 3. Rename the CSV file as **the exact same file name** as the CSV file already in your repository

-- Locate the file in the Downloads folder on your computer.
+- Locate the updated CSV file you just downloaded in the **Downloads** folder on your computer.

 {:.alert .alert-red}
 **Warning:** Do not open the CSV file to avoid issues with Microsoft Excel scrambling your UTF-8 encoding.
 Excel cannot correctly export a CSV for use with CollectionBuilder.